abyssDS/sfmlWiki/Create-an-empty-project-using-premake5.md

-This guide aims to help you to easily build an empty SFML project using premake5.
+This guide aims to help you easily create an empty SFML project using premake5.

 ## Prerequisites:
 * [premake5 portable executable](https://premake.github.io/)